Finding Balance

 Sometimes you need to start your ski with a hike to reach the goods!

-4. Plan your workouts, meals and wardrobes ahead of time: by proactively preparing for the next day you can eliminate time intensive tasks that can take away from your workout time.
-This has helped me get back to training in the morning.
-Since I'm practically brain dead when I wake up, I layout all of my gear and mix my bottles the night before so there's no thought required.
-I can then roll out of bed and get out the door quickly which is half the battle.
+By proactively preparing for the next day you can eliminate time intensive tasks that can take away from your workout time - or derail yesterday's good intentions.
+For those of us who are practically brain dead when we wake up, lay out your gear and mix your bottles the night before.
+Then in the morning, you can focus on rolling out of bed, getting some coffee and getting out the door - which is half the battle!

-Something as simple as laying your clothes out the night before can help you get out the door faster in the morning.
+Something as simple as laying your clothes out the night before helps you get out the door in the morning.

-5. Combine your social life with your active life: because who doesn’t like a beer with friends after a great workout?
+Because who doesn’t like a beer or coffee with friends after a great workout?
 By working out with a friend or with a group you are more likely to show up to the workout and can add some social life to your training schedule.
 A win win!

 Leave a comment